mufasa1611/Project2-Converter/README.md

 When first running the W3C validation Service,

 - a stray div end tag was found
-- an id was used twice in the html file
+- a duplicate id was found the html file

 These errors were corrected.